3 steps for dealing with tax debt

 If you’re having trouble paying your tax debt due to financial difficulty, contact the Australian Tax Office (ATO) – the sooner the better.

-The ATO has an area dedicated to helping people who face serious financial hardship.
+The ATO has an area dedicated to helping people who face financial hardship.
 When you call them, you’ll speak with trained staff who can help you deal with your tax debt.

 Explain why you’re having trouble paying and tell them about your current income, expenditure, assets and liabilities (see Step 1 about working out what you can afford to pay).
 They may ask that you fill out a special document for this, which they’ll provide.